apache/spark/TESTING.rst

 If ``current`` is specified (default), then the current version of Airflow is used.
 Otherwise, the released version of Airflow is installed.

-You should also consider running it with ``restart`` command when you change installed version.
+You should also consider running it with ``restart`` command when you change the installed version.
 This will clean-up the database so that you start with a clean DB and not DB installed in a previous version.
-So typically you'd run it like ``breeze --install-ariflow-version=1.10.9 restart``.
+So typically you'd run it like ``breeze --install-airflow-version=1.10.9 restart``.

 BASH Unit Testing (BATS)
 ========================